TobbeLino/gulp-dot-precompiler/README.md

 * Updated dependencies
 * Added possibility to use only filename as name (by setting separator to ''), i.e. no patch info
+* Re-compile defs on every init by default.

 ## Options